learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 ### Clients

 So far, we've been working entirely in the client, writing client-side code.
-In development, a "client" is the visual interface that users engage with to interact with an app.
-As web developers, our client is the browser, but "client" can refer to other types of user interfaces as well, like mobile apps.
+In development, a _client_ is the visual interface that users engage with to interact with an app.
+As web developers, our client is the browser, but _client_ can refer to other types of user interfaces as well, like mobile apps.

 Clients are responsible for displaying a user interface and handling user